Review our draft Vision Zero Action Plan!

-The City of Burlingame Vision Zero Action Plan is an important milestone in the City’s commitment to safer streets for everyone.
+The City of Burlingame Comprehensive Safety Action Plan is an important milestone in the City’s commitment to safer streets for everyone.
+This plan serves as the City’s Comprehensive Safety Action Plan, Vision Zero Action Plan, and Local Road Safety Plan.

 Vision Zero is a strategy to improve the safety of our roadways and prevent traffic-related deaths and serious injuries.
 It emphasizes proactive and preventive actions to design and plan our roadways to prioritize safety.
 We all make mistakes as we walk, bicycle, and drive from place to place, and those mistakes should not lead to loss of life.